 ‘Silver Thursday’ is the most infamous day in modern history for silver investors.
 The day in question refers specifically to Thursday 27th March, 1980.

 The Hunt brothers – Nelson Bunker Hunt, William Herbert Hunt, and Lamar Hunt - had purchased enough physical and paper silver to effectively corner the market.
 The COMEX adopted 'Silver Rule 7’ to counteract their monopoly attempt and the silver market, as well as other commodity markets, crashed in the chaos.
+Silver Thursday was the day the crash began.
 In their eyes the Hunt brothers had failed to meet financial obligations, putting them at risk of losing billions...

 What is Silver Thursday?